Safely Modding Your 3800 For Dummies

 First up, the ZZP headers.
-Downside: they're expensive.
+Downside: they're very expensive.
 Upside: they "just work" and fit, but for that price they ought to.

 The most popular headers available for the W-body/3800 are Speed Daddy headers off of eBay.
 The big upside?
 They're cheap and they're based on (ripped off) SLP's design. $210 for a full set of headers shipped right to your door.
 The downside is that they don't fit perfect for everybody.
 Some people, particularly Regal owners, get stuck having to find creative ways to bash the firewall into make the O2 sensor fit.
 Others run these with no problem at all.
 If you don't want to spend tons of cash on exhaust and don't mind working a little to make them perfect, the SD's are a great choice.
 Be sure to throw away every gasket and clamp in the box.
-Buy a factory 3" flange gasket and use band clamps.
+Buy a better flange gasket and use band clamps.
 It's also likely that the flex section will blow out at some point.
 Replace it and it's good to go.

 The last major manufacturer is OBX.
 They're ripoff Pacesetters.
 Real Pacesetters were bad enough.. don't buy these.

 Thermostat.
 You're going to see a lot of people with a lot of opinions when it comes to thermostats.
 In my opinion, 160 degree t-stats are just too cold.
 You don't get any heat in the winter, and 2001+ cars will throw a check engine lamp for coolant temp under regulated temperature.
 Your best bet is a quality 180 degree thermostat, with a small hole drilled in it to make bleeding easier.